-With a ASIO buffer size at 128 samples and no latency plugins it is possible to record real time while monitoring like you mix without the need of direct monitoring solutions.
+With a ASIO buffer size at 128 samples and no latency plugins it is possible to record real-time while monitoring like you mix without the need for direct monitoring solutions.

 When all recording is done and mixing begins we do not really care that much about latency.

 How to check the latency of your plugins

 Most daws are listing the latency of your plugins in some way.

 Here is the Cubase way of showing the latency.

 Cubase has latency compensation and you can turn it off if you like.